d3b-center/pLGG-immune-clinicoradiomics/README.md

 # pLGG Radioimmunomics and Clinicoradiomics
-This code repository includes the data and source codes used in the manuscript "Multiparametric MRI Along with Machine Learning Informs on Molecular Underpinnings, Prognosis, and Treatment Response In Pediatric Low-Grade Glioma"
+This code repository includes the data and source codes used in the manuscript "Multiparametric MRI Along with Machine Learning Predicts Prognosis and Treatment Response in Pediatric Low-Grade Glioma"

 ## Software Requirements
 - CaPTk, v1.8.1 (https://cbica.github.io/CaPTk/)